product-noob/product-noob.github.io/links.md

 permalink: /links/
 ---

-This is a curated list of product management resources including frameworks, interviews, books, products, career preps, and much more.
-I have tried collating the list from few popular sources ([Open Product](https://github.com/ProductHired/open-product-management) being the main inspiration) and have added few of my own favourites.
+This is a curated list of product management resources : people,blogs and books I follow.

-This list should be mainly useful for product managers from beginner to mid level (since that's what I have the experience of and I believe can help in).
+This list should be useful for product managers from beginner to mid level (since that's my experience level).

 The idea is to know and learn from the best people and communities in PM.

 <!--
 ### List of contents: